 50% non-examined assessment portfolio

 Exam board: OCR J310.
 Detailed specification here:

-This non-material specific Design and Technology specification is an amalgamation of five current subject specific short course options into a single short course specification.
 The GCSE Design and Technology (Short Course) is far removed from previous Design and Technology short courses as it is a process-based specification, which allows students in the traditional Design and Technology areas to make small quality products.

 Students build on the KS3 Design and Technology strategy and develop their knowledge and experience of materials in order to design and make small-scale products or prototypes.

 The course allows students to take a generic examination paper that addresses the ‘across the board’ approach of Design and Technology.
 Students can complete a design and make project which is equivalent to half the amount of work required for the full course and which can be produced using any material or ingredient or combination.

 • gain further knowledge and experience using a multi -material approach to Design and Technology.

 The course builds upon schemes of learning used at KS3 to allow students to develop and challenge their skills.
 This brand-new approach to GCSE Design and Technology offers students a chance to be innovative and creative, and to show they are able to follow the design process to produce commercially viable solutions.

 Where does it lead?